airo-ugent/airo-mono/airo-camera-toolkit/README.md

 See the [README](./airo_camera_toolkit/image_transforms/README.md) in the `image_transforms` folder for more details.

 ## Real-time visualisation
 For realtime visualisation of robotics data we  strongly encourage using [rerun.io](https://www.rerun.io/) instead of manually hacking something together with opencv/pyqt/...
 No wrappers are needed here, just pip install the SDK.
-An example notebook to get to know this tool and its potential can be found [here](docs/rerun-zed-example.ipynb).
+An example notebook to get to know this tool and its potential can be found [here](notebooks/rerun-zed-tutorial.ipynb).
 See this [README](./docs/rerun.md) for more details.

+## Point clouds
+See the tutorial notebook [here](notebooks/point_clouds_tutorial.ipynb) for an introduction.

 ## Multiprocessing
 Camera processing can be computationally expensive.